AmiteshBadkul/analog-electronics-lab/README.md

 6. Experiment 6 : Instrumentation and Programmable Gain Amplifiers
 7. Experiment 7 : Sallen-Key (VCVS) Active Filters
 8. Experiment 8 : Precision Circuits
+9. Experiment 9 : Sinusoidal and Non-sinusoidal Oscillators

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.